andyz123/BlackJack/README.md

 Finally, the player is given the option to continue when a winner has been declared and will be required to choose their next wager.
 Of course, this assumes the player still has chips remaining :).
 If the option to play again is no, the game ends.

 Thoughts: The game ended up containing more lines than I thought.
 I feel I could've shortened some code here and there.
-I definitely should've documented.
+I should've documented.